gsc229/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Html semantic tags give meaning to an html document.
+For example, instead of a <div> tag you could use an <article> tag.
+Using semantics also provide a benefit to developers by making their content more easily searchable by search engine algorithms.
+It also helps other developers look back at your code and easily understand it.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between `display: block;` and `display: inline;`.

+1. Display block starts a new line and will take the whole width unless width is set, iniline has niether of these behaviors.
+1. Height and width properties have no effect with inline elements, they do with block.
+You should also never put a block element inside an inline element.

-3. What are the 4 areas of the box model?
+3) What are the 4 areas of the box model?

+   1. Margin
+   2. border
+   3. padding
+   4. content

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4) While using flexbox, what axis does the following property work on: `align-items: center`?

+   1. The vertical, cross axis

-5. Explain why git is valuable to a team of developers.
+5) Explain why git is valuable to a team of developers.

+   It is a distributed version control system, which allows developers to work on projects simultaneously.
+It checks for merge conflicts and allows developers to go back to previous states of their code in case they mess up trying something new.
+It adds a layer of safety to development because it backs up files in many places.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
-Skipping this section *will* prevent you from passing this challenge.
+Skipping this section _will_ prevent you from passing this challenge.

 ## Project Set Up